 We will be offering curbside service from May 1 until we reopen.
 More information about curbside service can be found here.
-Library staff will continue to provide assistance by phone at 715-513-6208 and via email.
+Library staff will continue to provide assistance by phone at 715-479-80070 and via email.
+When in doubt about services and resources, please give us a call - chances are we can connect you with what you need!

 Don't forget, the Library offers these great free services that you can access remotely!